 Author has written 1 story for Legend of Zelda, and Soul Calibur.

 Just a guy who loves video games.
-Whether it's playing, writing stories for, writing articles for or developing them!
+Whether it's playing, writing stories for or developing them!
 Primarily a 'Nintendoid', but have been known to dabble with the other companies now and then.

 Legend of Zelda: Majora's Mask